mooreryan/featuretable/README.md

 - If you want nice plots, I suggest you also install `ggplot2` and `biplotr`.
 - If you want fancy zero replacement, you should install `zCompositions`.
 - If you need to import or export `phyloseq` objects, then you need to install `phyloseq`.
 - If you want to build the vignettes yourself, you will need `knitr` and `rmarkdown`.
+Also, some of the vignettes use `magrittr` to keep things clean.

 ### Test suite dependencies